KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

   * [Electro Resonance proccing when Electro triggers Electro-Charged over an enemy already afflicted by Electro-Charged](https://youtu.be/JjBCypQbxlU)
   * [Electro Resonance proccing when Hydro triggers Electro-Charged over an enemy already afflicted by Electro-Charged](https://youtu.be/VJLB59oQK2c)
 * Freedom-Sworn and 4 piece Instructor:
-  In the case of Freedom-Sworn, one can observer the sigil being present after the elemental reaction occurs.
+  In the case of Freedom-Sworn, one can observer the sigil being present after the Elemental reaction occurs.
 In the case of Instructor, there is the before and after of either Keqing or Xingqiu's Elemental Mastery increasing from 278 to 398.
   * [FS and Instructor proccing when Electro triggers Electro-Charged over an enemy already afflicted by Electro-Charged](https://youtu.be/j6xCcO9hOwg)
   * [FS and Instructor proccing when Hydro triggers Electro-Charged over an enemy already afflicted by Electro-Charged](https://youtu.be/_ezdtKY_HVw)
 * Hakushin Ring and Fischl's A4: Hakushin ring's proc is observed by the increase of Fischl and Kokomi's respective damage bonuses from 61.6 and 28.8 to 71.8 and 38.8.